 Ashlee from Kaleden, B.C. is currently a stay-at-home mom to her three-year-old son and expecting her second child in November.
 I asked her what she does in the morning to fuel herself:

 “Feed my kid, feed myself.. before kids I used to skip breakfast all the time but because I’m making something for my child I might as well have some too!”

 Today I wanted to share with all you busy parents my go-to list of easy breakfasts for moms and dads on the go.
 These options are all customizable to be gluten-free, dairy-free, and can be enjoyed in a variety of flavours so breakfast never has to be boring.

 - Yogurt – Paired with granola or fruit, it’s packed with probiotics, protein, and fats.
 Yogurt comes in so many options these days, but my favourite is organic vanilla yogurt from Olympic Dairy.
 (For those avoiding dairy try a soy or coconut alternative such as Daiya)

-- Toast – It takes, literally, one minute to pop a piece of toast down and spread some nut-butter, fresh honey, homemade jam, avocado, tomato, or whatever tickles your fancy.
+- Toast – It takes, literally, one minute to pop a piece of toast down and spread some nut-butter, fresh honey, homemade jam, avocado, or whatever you prefer.
 And you can switch it up between bread, English muffins, bagels, or croissants.
 (My favourite gluten-free bread is the seeds + grains loaf from Little Northern Bakehouse.)

 - Overnight oats – These take minutes to prepare the night before and are ready in the morning whenever you are!
 Check out these easy overnight-oats recipes my friend Alex put together.
 They are super simple and extra tasty!

-So there you have it, 5 easy to prepare breakfast that are customizable and simple enough for even the busiest of busy parents.
+So there you have it!
+Five easy to prepare breakfast that

 I would love to hear how you make time for breakfast.
 Share your morning routine and your favourite easy breakfasts with me below!